ChuckCaplan/ExcelArt/README.md

 ```

 ## Run ExcelArt
-Running with Maven is easy, though you can also run with the java command directly.
+Running with Maven is easy (though you can also run with the java command directly).

 ``
 mvn exec:java -Dexec.mainClass="com.chuckcaplan.excelart.Main" -Dexec.args="-i sample.jpg"